ranjaniselvi2-collab/Module-6/README.md

 To write a Python program that demonstrates class inheritance by creating a parent class Fish with a method type, and a child class Shark that overrides the type method.

 ## ALGORITHM:

-Define the Fish class with a method named type() that prints "fish".
+1.Define the Fish class with a method named type() that prints "fish".
-Define the Shark class as a subclass of Fish, and override the type() method to print "shark".
+2.Define the Shark class as a subclass of Fish, and override the type() method to print "shark".
-Create an instance of the Fish class named obj_goldfish.
+3.Create an instance of the Fish class named obj_goldfish.
-Create an instance of the Shark class named obj_hammerhead.
+4.Create an instance of the Shark class named obj_hammerhead.
-Use a for loop to iterate over both objects.
+5.Use a for loop to iterate over both objects.
-Within the loop, call the type() method using the loop variable.
+6.Within the loop, call the type() method using the loop variable.
-Output will demonstrate method overriding: printing "fish" and "shark" accordingly.
+7.Output will demonstrate method overriding: printing "fish" and "shark" accordingly.

 ## PROGRAM:
 ```
 class Fish: